-With the same 1,600 feet of vertical as Windham - these are the two highest in this list - and about 2.75 hours from the city, Hunter Mountain includes three mountain faces that offer a tremendous variety of terrain.
+With the same 1,600 feet of vertical as Windham and about 2.75 hours from the city, Hunter Mountain includes three mountain faces that offer a tremendous variety of terrain.
 Its 320 skiable acres are covered by state-of-the-art snowmaking that supplements the Catskills' natural snowfall.
 The mountain is known for its high-quality maintenance and grooming.

 Address: 64 Klein Ave, Hunter, New York

 3. Mountain Creek, New Jersey

 With a respectable 1,040-foot vertical drop an hour's drive from New York, Mountain Creek offers the longest runs of any resort that's less than two hours from the city.
-The 46 trails spread across four mountain peaks and are 100 percent covered by snowmaking.
+The 46 trails, accessed by eight lifts, spread across four mountain peaks and are 100 percent covered by snowmaking.

 About one-fourth of the trails are for beginners, one third for advanced skiers, and the rest for intermediates.
 Beginning skiers are not limited to the lower slopes, but have green runs from two of the summits.
 The 67-acre terrain park has more than 80 freestyle features and a 50-foot jump airbag.

 All the 167 skiable acres are lighted for night skiing; the resort has a zipline tour and a 30-lane tubing park.